 For a shared SL PRS resource pool, the frequency domain resource assignment of a SL PRS resource is the same as PSSCH in the same slot.

-For a dedicated SL PRS resource pool, the frequency domain resource assignment of a SL PRS resource is same as frequency resources of a resource pool provided by the higher layer parameter sl-RB-Number.
+For a dedicated SL PRS resource pool, the frequency domain resource assignment of a SL PRS resource is same as frequency resources of the resource pool provided by the higher layer parameter sl-RB-Number.

 <omitted text>